-- 1. At each abstraction level the idea of "order canceling" is reformulated: - at the orders level, this action splits into several "cancels" of other levels: you need to cancel money holding and cancel order execution - at the second API kind, physical level the "cancel" operation itself doesn't exist; "cancel" means "executing the discard_cup command," which is quite the same as any other command.
-The interim API level is needed to make this transition between different level "cancels" smooth and rational without jumping over canyons.

-2. From a high-level point of view, canceling an order is a terminal action since no further operations are possible.
-From a low-level point of view, processing continues until the cup is discarded, and then the machine is to be unlocked (i.e., new runtimes creation allowed).
-It's an execution control level's task to couple those two states, outer (the order is canceled) and inner (the execution continues).
+- 1. At each abstraction level the idea of "order canceling" is reformulated: - at the orders level, this action in fact splits into several "cancels" of other levels: you need to cancel money holding and to cancel an order execution; - at the second API kind, physical level the "cancel" operation itself doesn't exist: "cancel" means "executing the discard_cup command," which is quite the same as any other command.
+The interim API level is needed to make this transition between different level "cancels" smooth and rational without jumping over canyons. - 2.
+From a high-level point of view, canceling an order is a terminal action since no further operations are possible.
+From a low-level point of view, the processing continues until the cup is discarded, and then the machine is to be unlocked (i.e., new runtimes creation allowed).
+It's a task to the execution control level to couple those two states, outer (the order is canceled) and inner (the execution continues).

-It might seem like forcing the abstraction levels isolation is redundant and makes interfaces more complicated.
-In fact, it is.
-It's essential to understand that flexibility, consistency, readability, and extensibility come with a price.
+It might look like forcing the abstraction levels isolation is redundant and makes interfaces more complicated.
+In fact, it is: it's very important to understand that flexibility, consistency, readability, and extensibility come with a price.
 One may construct an API with zero overhead, essentially just providing access to the coffee machine's microcontrollers.
 However using such an API would be a disaster for a developer, not to mention the inability to extend it.

 Separating abstraction levels is first of all a logical procedure: how we explain to ourselves and developers what our API consists of.
 The abstraction gap between entities exists objectively, no matter what interfaces we design.
 Our task is just to sort this gap into levels explicitly.
-The more implicitly abstraction levels are separated (or worse - blended into each other), the more complicated your API's learning curve is, and the worse the code that uses it will be.
+The more implicitly abstraction levels are separated (or worse - blended into each other), the more complicated is your API's learning curve, and the worse is the code that uses it.